 How to get there

-Amsterdam’s Schiphol international airport is the third largest in Europe and serves countless airlines.
-I found the connexxion service the best to get from the airport to your hotel.
-Book online and if your flight is delayed, the attendant at the departure point will book you on the next one.
-As the shuttle serves many hotels you even get a tour of the city for free.
+Amsterdam’s Schiphol international airport is the third-largest in Europe and serves countless airlines.
+I found the connexion service the best to get from the airport to your hotel.
+Book online, and if your flight is delayed, the attendant at the departure point will book you on the next one.
+As the shuttle serves many hotels, you even get a tour of the city for free.

 Or you can take the train to Amsterdam’s main train station near the IJ lake.
 The main station connects to trains as far as Russia.